How Many Pyramids are in Egypt?

 The Ongoing Discoveries for the Number of Pyramids In Egypt

-Fun Facts About Egypt Pyramids:
+Fun Facts About The Great Pyramid of Giza, Egypt Pyramids:

 • The Great Pyramid of Giza is the only surviving Wonder of the Ancient World.